What is a VET accredited course?

 Each VET accredited course is allocated a national code and is listed on the national register, training.gov.au.

 The copyright of a VET accredited course is owned by an individual or organisation, whose contact details are listed on the national register.
-The content of the course is not publicly available.
+The substantive course content will not be publicly available, only the unit code and title for each unit of competency and course completion mapping will also be publicly available.

 |It is an offence to imply that non-accredited training is accredited training.
 Training providers’ promotional material should clearly define which courses are accredited and which are not accredited.|